 - Remove from the oven again and pour over the vegetable stock.
 Return to the oven and cook until the liquid has just disappeared.
 It should take around 20 to 25 minutes.

 - While the potatoes are cooking, put the pecan nuts in a small non stick pan.
-Add the coconut sugar, maple syrup and smoked paprika and stir to coat them.
+Add the coconut sugar, maple syrup, smoked paprika, cinnamon and salt then stir to coat them.
 Put the pan over a medium heat, and let the nuts cook for about 4 to 5 minutes until bubbly and sticky.
 Keep them moving frequently.
 Don't leave them unattended as they burn easily.

 - Turn off the heat and carefully spoon the nuts onto a parchment paper or silicone mat lined plate.
 Spread them out in a single layer with a spoon and leave to cool.
 They will get hard and crunchy as they cool down.

 - Sprinkle the potatoes with the nuts and serve.
 Some fresh thyme is nice if you have some too.